whh07141/whh07141.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello everyone, my name is Honghong Wang.
-I obtained my master's degree from the Key Laboratory of Media Audio and Video of the Ministry of Education at Communication University of China.
-I am currently working as a speech algorithm researcher at Fosafer Information.
+I hold a Master’s degree from the Key Laboratory of Media Audio and Video under the Ministry of Education at the Communication University of China.
+Currently, I am working as a Speech Algorithm Researcher at Fosafer Information.

-My research interests include speech emotion recognition, multimodal emotion recognition, speech classification and speech synthesis.
-I have published many papers in conferences such as ICASSP and ISCSLP, and have also won leading positions in international emotion recognition competitions such as MEIJU2025 and IERP2024.
+My research interests lie in speech emotion recognition, multimodal emotion recognition, speech classification, and speech synthesis.
+I have authored several papers presented at leading conferences such as ICASSP and ISCSLP, and have achieved top rankings in international emotion recognition competitions, including MEIJU2025 and IERP2024.

 # 🔥 Milestones
 - *2025.4*: &nbsp;🎉🎉 1 paper submitted by the **Interspeech2025**.